- Take Classes

 Q: How does BAVC operate the station?

-A: As part of the RFP process, BAVC submitted our vision for public access in San Francisco.
-We encourage you to read our full proposal.
-In brief, we envision public access as a suite of community services which include broadcast channels - one traditional public access, the other curated by and with community partners - as well as a robust online service with numerous channels and tools.
-We are working with Open Media Foundation, creators of a robust suite of web tools for public access, and with Participatory Culture Foundation, creators of the groundbreaking Miro Player application, to develop and enhance these online services.
-We also plan to work collaboratively and extensively with local nonprofit organizations, spreading the access, services, and participation widely across the city's diverse neighborhoods and voices.
+A: In brief, we envision public access as a suite of community services which include broadcast channels - one traditional public access, the other curated by and with community partners - as well as a robust online service with numerous channels and tools.
+We also work collaboratively and extensively with local nonprofit organizations, spreading the access, services, and participation widely across the city's diverse neighborhoods and voices.
 Our plan for operations is ambitious, yet actionable, and there will be many ways for our City's diverse residents and public service organizations to participate.

 Q: How do I produce and submit content for public access?